| A Bishoujo Senshi Sailor Moon fan fiction storyChronicled by Dro'gan NiteFlier

 sags, and leans heavily on the wall next to us.
 I look at him, and

+see a dark stain spreading from his shoulder and chest.
 "Go!
 I told you I couldn't help you from here.
 GO,

 damn it!"
 Simand collapses.
+I run.

 Three hundred and twenty-four kilograms of pressure strain my left